n4nidhinchandran/songbird/readme.md

-# Chapter 14: Uploading Files
+# Chapter 15: Logging User Activities

-Our CMS should allow uploading of files.
-Let's say we want to allow user to upload their own profile image.
-EasyAdmin has nice integration with a popular bundle called [VichUploaderBundle](https://github.com/dustin10/VichUploaderBundle).
+A proper CMS needs a logging mechanism.
+We are talking about the admin area, not the front end.
+If something happens, we need to know what was done and what happened?
+We can log user activities in a file system but it is not very efficient.
+File system is good for logging errors - see [monolog](http://symfony.com/doc/current/cookbook/logging/monolog.html).
+Ideally, we need a database solution.

 ## Objectives

-> * Update User Stories
+> * Define User Stories
-> * Install VichUploaderBundle
-> * Update Fixtures
-> * Update UI
+> * Implementation
 > * Update BDD (Optional)

 ## Pre-setup